UnseenStudios/.github/profile/README.md

 # Unseen Studios
-#### Unseen Studios is a development community that bots get create by UnseenAcoustics.
+#### UnseenAcoustics creates bots for the development community known as Unseen Studios.

 ### Usefull information: